anubhavbaghel23/rock-paper-scissors/README.md

-This is my first project from scratch to make rock papers scissors game that will be played with computer.
+This is my first project from scratch
+This is a rock-papers-scissors game that will be played with computer.

 # rock-paper-scissors